shpark/cv/README.md

 ```
 The cluster ID is the number after `cites=`.
 If Google Scholar has
 more than one version for it, put all the cluster IDs in the `scholar`
-field, separated by commas ''but no spaces''.
+field, separated by commas _but no spaces_.